 The point is, there is a diversity of flora designed to grow in a mutually supportive system, requiring less and less labour and no chemical support from humans as it establishes.

-Syntropic farming’s sole focus is on the food forest aspect; following precise step-by-step instructions.
+Syntropic farming’s focus is on the food production combining the food forest & kitchen garden aspects of permaculture; following precise step-by-step instructions.

 The food forest layers

-A permaculture food forest is designed to comprise of 9 layers in space known as stratification and multi layers in time known as succession all the while focussing on interactive mutually supporting elements known as guilds.
+A permaculture food forest is conceived of and designed to comprise of 9 layers in space with different light needs (known as strata in the systropic system) and development across multi stages in time known as succession all the while focusing on interactive mutually supporting groups of plants known as guilds in permaculture (consortium in syntropics)

-Permaculture design proceeds to provide principles, tools and training to flesh these layers out by design and then implement this design.
+Permaculture design proceeds to provide principles, tools and training to flesh these layers out by design and then implement this design, as part of an overall holisitic and ethically based approach to habitat design.

-Syntropic farming and permaculture are both modelled of a forest
+Syntropic farming and permaculture are both modelled of a nature, with particular focus on forests.

-Syntropic farming has emerged in recent years from the ecologically and financially viable field of agroforestry.
+Syntropic farming has developed over last 40 years from the ecologically and financially viable field of agroforestry.

 Syntropic farming and permaculture are both systems which are modeled of a forest, with its focus on growing trees in a polyculture (a mix of species).